mongodb/mongo-python-driver/doc/faq.rst

 interpreters where :meth:`os.register_at_fork` is available, such as CPython 3.7+ on Unix.

-Earlier versions of PyMongo are not fork-safe.
-Care must be taken when using instances of :class:`~pymongo.mongo_client.MongoClient` with ``fork()``.
+Python  Care must be taken when using instances of :class:`~pymongo.mongo_client.MongoClient` with ``fork()``.
 Specifically, instances of MongoClient must not be copied from a parent process to a child process.
 Instead, the parent process and each child